shmookey/pure/README.md

 That's it!
 You're ready to go.
 Github will ping the webhook URL, and if it's accessible, future pushes to that repository will be pushed along to the destination you specified in the URL.

+## Install

+To install, follow the instructions in *Compiling from Source* and run:

+`stack exec pure-install`

+By default, this installs the `pure` daemon and sets it up with a basic configuration to run as the `pure` user on boot.
+Currently the installer only supports the systemd init system.
+The directory `/var/run/pure` is created to hold the keystore and repository cache.

+Installation options may be specified on the command line.
+The options available can be viewed with:

+`stack exec pure-install -- --help`

 ## Usage